DanielBourdetski/paw-business/README.md

 `npm install`

-3. Start the backend server in the server folder
+3. In each folder (server and client) start the applications

 `npm start`

-4. Start the frontend server in the client folder

-`npm start`

-5. The application will be running on http://localhost:3000 for the frontend and on http://localhost:3001 for the backend.
+4. The application will be running on http://localhost:3000 for the frontend and on http://localhost:3001 for the backend.